Maieutics studies

 THE LATEST NEWS FROM YOUR CORPOS

-#ProudofOurStudents | The Teddy Bear Hospital, a cross-disciplinary health awareness campaign for children
+#ProudOfOurStudents | The Teddy Bear Hospital, an interdisciplinary healthcare awareness initiative benefiting children

 , ,

-#Proudofourstudents - Recap'assos November 2020 edition
+#ProudOfOurStudents – Recap’assos November 2020 edition

 , ,

-DISCOVER ALL THE OTHER FACULTY ASSOCIATIONS!
+ALSO DISCOVER ALL THE OTHER FACULTY ASSOCIATIONS!

-Studying healthcare also means getting involved in a very active student life!
+Studying health sciences also means having the opportunity to become part of a very active student life!

-Director of the University Department of Maieutics
+Director of the University Department of Midwifery

-Ms Valérie Courtin
+Ms. Valérie Courtin

 Nîmes site

-Ms Valérie Courtin
+Ms. Valérie Courtin

 Montpellier site

-Mrs Véronique Lecointe
+Ms. Véronique Lecointe